-After 24 years of recycling plastics, and diverting MILLIONS of pounds from the landfill and into industry, we needed a new venture.
+After 24 years of recycling plastics, and diverting MILLIONS of pounds from the landfill back into industry, we needed a new venture.

 GreenGate3D was born.

-Over the past 25 years, Universal has built recycling relationships with some of the largest names in plastics and in corporate America: Anheuser-Busch, Uniroyal Global, Dekoron Wire & Cable (owned by Berkshire Hathaway), Armstrong Flooring, Teknor Apex, LG… and even the US Navy!
+Over the past 25 years, Universal has built recycling relationships with some of the largest names in plastics and in corporate America: Anheuser-Busch, Uniroyal Global, LG, Dekoron Wire and Cable (owned by Berkshire Hathaway), Armstrong Flooring, Teknor Apex… even the US Navy!

-But, thru it all, Universal has remained that little company, which started on that little kitchen table, building relationships thru communication and credibility.
+Thru it all, Universal has remained that little company, which started on that little kitchen table, building relationships thru continuous communication, strong credit and absolute credibility.
 You might find that hard to believe, but when you reach out to GreenGate3D, you’ll see that coming thru in spades.

 Test Us And See.